MoimHossain/azure-devops-security/README.md

 You need to create a manifest file to descibe your Azure DevOps project and permissions.
 The format of the manifest file is in yaml (and idea is borrowed from Kubernetes manufest files.)

 ### Schema
-Here's the scheam of the manifest file:
+Here's the schema of the manifest file:

 ```yaml
 apiVersion: apps/v1